 Disadvantages of Variable Bit Rate:

-• Impossibility to stream.
+• Impossible to stream.

 • Partial compatibility with hardware and software MP3 players.